palmacas/wiki-documents/docs/Network/SenseCAP_Network/SenseCAP_M2_Multi_Platform/flash_opensource_firmware_to_m2_gateway.md

 The SenseCAP M2 gateways represent a cost-effective solution for LoRa gateways, powered by the mature hardware solution MT7628 and the Semtech SX1302 baseband Long Range chip.
 The specific models are distinguished by the factory-set frequency band (EU868/US915/AS923/AU915), optional module (4G/GPS) and supported LoRa network (LoRaWAN®/Helium network)

-This wiki will guide you on how to burn open source firmware for your M2 gateway.
+This wiki will guide you on how to flash open source firmware for your M2 gateway.
 Based on the open source firmware, you can deeply customise your M2 gateway, such as adding additional features or changing the operating band (antennas need to be adapted to the band)

 :::danger Warning
 After flashing the open source firmware, you **CAN NOT** revert to the **factory firmware**.